 What is the difference between a Canadian Language Benchmarks Placement Test (CLBPT) and a Canadian Language Benchmarks (CLB) exit report?

-What does Assiniboine Community College (ACC) require for admission into its programs?
+What does Assiniboine Community College (Assiniboine) require for admission into its programs?

 I have a CLBPT from Westman Immigrant Services (or WELARC in Winnipeg).
 Is that enough?

 No. The CLBPT is only for placement in EAL classes.
 It is not enough information for admission into college or university programs.

 I have passed grade 12 English Language Arts in Canada (ELA 40S).
 Do I still need to take an English language proficiency test?

 Yes.
 The exception to this is if you have completed two years of full-time instruction in an English speaking Canadian high school, including passing marks in both Grade 11 and Grade 12 English Language Arts (not English as an Additional Language credits).

 The purpose of English Language Arts high school classes is similar to high school classes in your home country in your first language.
 It is the “art” of using a language you already know.
 It is not the same as English as an Additional Language class, which studies the “science” of a language you are still learning.

 The language of instruction at my secondary/post-secondary institution, in my country, was English.
 Do I still need to take a test?